 At Axiology, we’re fans of keeping things simple and inspiring people to reduce waste (in beauty and beyond) in whatever way they can, instead of aiming for perfection.

 September 2nd kicks off Zero Waste Week, a global campaign aimed at getting more people to reduce waste.
 To celebrate, we’ve compiled a list of low effort, high impact ways to reduce waste in your life.
 Start small.
 Start where you can.
 Every little bit helps.

 Reduce waste in your beauty routine

-- Zero Waste Deodorant / Shampoo - Gone are the days when the only way to get something natural and sustainable was to scour odd, little Etsy shops.
+- Zero Waste Deodorant - Gone are the days when the only way to get something natural and sustainable was to scour odd, little Etsy shops.
 Today, there are more companies offering sustainable packaging and good-for-you products.
-Papr is one of those companies.
-Currently offering zero waste deodorant in biodegradable packaging.
+Papr is one of these companies currently offering zero waste deodorant in biodegradable packaging.
 Meow Meow Tweet is another stellar option for buying sustainable beauty goodies.
-Their Rosemary Avocado Shampoo Bar is truly wonderful.
+Their Pits Sticks are truly wonderful.

 - Zero Waste Multi Use Crayons - Multi-use makeup is a great way to reduce consumption and waste.
 You can also take it a step further and go for plastic free or zero waste packaging.
 For example, Axiology Balmies are wrapped in recycled paper instead of the typical plastic tube.
-Balmies are vegan, cruelty-free, made with 9 simple ingredients and can be used for eyes, lips and cheeks.
-PS.
-Get 15 % off any Axiology Balmies set Sept 6th - 9th, including the Super Fan Pack with all 14 Balmie shades.
+Balmies are vegan, cruelty-free, made with fewer than 10 simple ingredients, and can be used for eyes, lips and cheeks.

 Reduce waste in the kitchen